 All The Torah and Prophets Hang on Love

 What is Love?
 When Jesus was asked, what is the Greatest commandment?
 He answered by saying the Shema (Hear and Do):

-When we Love YHVH wholeheartedly, and Love one another as ourselves, we fulfill all the Instructions defining Righteousness:
+When we Love YHVH wholeheartedly, we do what He says, and Loving one another (our neighbor) as ourselves, is the sum of every Instruction defining Righteousness:

-The sixth verse says we are released from the “Law” (Nomos #3551) and again we need to ask, which law?
-What bound us?
-Lets take a look at what Paul means by “the old way of the Letter:”
+5. Is Paul saying we are released from the “Law” (Nomos #3551)?
+Again we need to ask, which law bound us?
+Lets take a look at “the old way of the Letter:”

-It is the record of our sin that has us bound, entrapped, entangled and enslaved.
+This is the same “letter” as the record of our sin, the same “Law” that has us bound, entrapped, entangled and enslaved.
 So having died to “the Old way of the Letter” we are able to serve the “Renewed” way of the Spirit:

 “The iniquities of a wicked man entrap him; the cords of his own sin entangle him.”
 Proverbs 5:22

 “Jesus replied, “Truly, truly, I tell you, everyone who sins is a slave to sin.”
 John 8:34